 - Choose a card that suits your needs.

-One of the most important things to consider when you have a credit card is whether or not it works for you.
-For example, if you have a card with a high annual fee and high interest rate but rarely make purchases and carry a balance, it will be more expensive and more difficult to make payments when compared to a card with low fees and a low ongoing interest rate.
-Think about how you use your credit card and the features you want, and then compare your options to find one that offers the most value based on these needs.
+Do you know which card is right for you?
+For example, if you have a card with a high annual fee and high interest rate but you rarely make purchases and usually carry a balance, your card will likely cost more in the long run than a card with no annual fees and a low interest rate (not counting promotional interest rates).
+Think about how you typically use your credit card, the features you want, and the type of rewards you’ll get the most out of, and then compare options to find a card that meets your needs.

 Compare balance transfer cards